tido/plgToMSS/README.md

 If no arguments are given, uses the configured importDir and pluginFilename from the config file as the source of the import, and the configured srcDir for the output.
 If the single argument 'test' is given, uses the configured importDir and the filename Test<pluginFilename> (concatenating 'Test' and the configured pluginFilename) as the source, and the configured testDir for the output.
+If the single argument 'dialogs' is given, the plugin is parsed but only the dialog source fiels are written (useful for fixing up/designing dialogs in Sibelius then importing without changing any of the manuscript code source files, though you need to remember to run importDlg first)'

 Changes the function declaration to Javascript style:
 ```javascript